 Time flew by and I gave every possible bit of free time to the Centre, even taking up learning Makaton in my own time to help with my communication.

 “Before Seahorses and Discovery I had a huge misunderstanding about learning disabilities, I suppose I was more sympathetic to those with it and volunteering of any kind almost seemed to be a charitable act.
 Seahorses and Discovery has brought me to see that sympathy is not needed or desired and you as an individual will get as much from volunteering as those you support.
-Everyone has a right to be treated as an individual, with their own needs, everyone has a right to be part of their community as much or as little as they want.
-No matter what personal, physical or mental challenges we or others may face.
-What is required is equality, inclusion, understanding, support & most of all friendship.”
+Everyone has a right to be treated as an individual, with their own needs; everyone has a right to be part of their community as much or as little as they want, no matter what personal, physical or mental challenges we or others may face.
+What is required is equality, inclusion, understanding, support and most of all friendship.”